lopaka/instructions/ubuntu-16.04-install-asus-x205ta.md

 # Instructions to install Ubuntu 16.04 LTS on ASUS EeeBook X205TA

-*NOTICE: at the time of writing this, the following items hardware items do not work out-of-the-box: wireless and sound.
-I use a small wireless USB key listed in the instructions, and currenlty not using sound*
+*NOTICE: at the time of writing this, the following hardware items do not work out-of-the-box: wireless and sound.
+I use a small wireless USB key listed in the instructions, and currently not using sound*

 ## Required items
 * Separate system already running Ubuntu 16.04 - this is where you will build the 32bit boot loader and create the USB install flash drive.